Fritzss/prometheus-actions/README.md

 ## Environment variables

-Every expression returns slice of model.LabelSet, this labelSets passed to environment variables of executed command, for example:
+Every expression returns slice of model.LabelSet, non-empty sets will be passed to environment variables of executed command, for example:

 ```shell script
 LABEL_INSTANCE_0=127.0.0.1:9090